Anti-TPP group warns of US drug plan

 "This has been a very difficult and lengthy negotiation.
 The consensus around that area was very hard to get.
 I can't imagine that Ambassador Froman's colleagues will be willing to entertain that sort of representation."

 The deal's opponents, however, did not expect that to be the end of it - saying the US would continue to put pressure on other countries to accept concessions and argue the deal had no chance of getting through Congress without them.

-Next story in Political: High reoffending rates for Australian deportees
+Next story in Politics: High reoffending rates for Australian deportees

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.